Jurickson Profar Player Props: Rockies vs. Angels

 Jurickson Profar At The Plate

-- Profar is hitting .235 with 17 doubles, two triples, five home runs and 29 walks.
+- Profar has 17 doubles, two triples, six home runs and 30 walks while hitting .239.

-- In 25.8% of his games this year, Profar has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.
+- Profar has an RBI in 18 of 67 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.